amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

   C. if statement; condition is if first element of leftList is less than first element of rightList, we take-out/shift the first element from leftList and then add/push it to the array
-  5. else statement; first element of leftList is more than first. element of rightList, we take-out/shift the first element from leftList and then add/push it to the array
+  5. else statement; first element of leftList is more than first. element of rightList, we take-out/shift the first element from rightList and then add/push it to the array
-  5. else statement; first element of leftList is more than first.
+  5. else statement; first element of leftList is more than first */
-*/
 ```